 Trawlerman was tenacious when edging out Kyprios in this race last year, when he traded at 999-1 in-running on Betfair.
 He probably did not get the credit he deserved that day and had another good tussle with his old adversary in this year’s Gold Cup before coming off second best.
 His absence since then is a niggle, for all that it means he could have the edge in freshness.

-John and Thady Gosden have a second leading contender in Sweet William, who was a distant third last year but has looked better than ever this term.
+John and Thady Gosden have a second contender in Sweet William, who was a distant third last year but has looked better than ever this term.
 Kyprios was too strong for him in the Gold Cup and Goodwood Cup, though, and a place is probably the best he can hope for.

 I suggested backing Al Nayyir each-way at 16-1 ante-post before he won at Newmarket last time.
 There was plenty to like about the way he made light of testing conditions to win easily at Headquarters, although few of the others seemed able to cope with the conditions and now, no bigger than 4-1, the value has been squeezed out of his price.